gomorpheus/morpheus-docs/release_notes/current.rst

 - Removed a hard-coded message stating "You have logged out of morpheus." when users who were authenticated through a SAML integration logged out.
 This could cause confusion when using white-labeled Morpheus appliances.
 - Removed a message stating "If supported by your identity provider and configuration, you have also been logged out of your identity provider" that appeared in some instances when logging out of |morpheus| through Identity Source authentication
 - Fixed an issue where the HISTORY tab of an ARM Blueprint App detail page would only show deployment information if a VM resource was being deployed
-- Creation of networks and routers are now asynchronous processes to improve performance and prevent timeout of the modal in some scenarios
+- Creation of networks and routers are now asynchronous processes to improve performance and prevent modal timeout in some scenarios
+- Updated |morpheus| installer to force a version of FreeRDP which is compatible with Guacd.
+CentOS/RHEL 7.7+ include FreeRDP 2.0 by default which is not compatible.